-Join Gerit Gimm for a ceramic wheel throwing demo at the UW-Madison Art Lofts (on campus).
-No previous ceramics experience required!
+Join Gerit Grimm for a ceramic wheel-throwing demo at the UW-Madison Art Lofts (on campus).
+Advanced registration is required for this free event.

 You can see Gerit Grimm's solo exhibition at James Watrous Gallery on view from April 28 through June 18.
 For more information and gallery hours visit here.